SpenceKonde/DxCore/README.md

 ### swap() and pins() for Serial, SPI, and I2C
 Like most recent parts, the Dx-series parts have multiple pin-mapping options for many of their peripherals, and the major serial interfaces of the Dx-series parts are not an exception.
-We provide the usual .swap() and .pins() methods whereby each instance of a UART, SPI interface, or I2C interface has a swap()
+We provide the `.swap()` and `.pins()` methods like megaTinyCore and MegaCoreX (which first introduced this feature) whereby each instance of a UART, SPI interface, or I2C interface can be moved appropriately, excepting SPI1 as noted above and described in detail in that library documentation.

 ### PWM on LOTS of pins